 The Buckeye Ranch also takes a strengths-based approach with every child, young person and family.
 We believe that these strengths can be accessed to help families reach their full potential because families are fundamental in the lives of children and therefore, central to the treatment we provide.
 Our families are struggling to overcome serious issues including abuse, neglect, mental illness, suicidal tendencies, addictions, and other life debilitating concerns.
 Because of this, The Buckeye Ranch is much more than a place.
 It’s a comprehensive network of skilled professionals, working as a team to provide children and their families with the treatment, guidance and support they need to restore hope and move on to a better place.

-The Buckeye Ranch is currently serving more than 2,200 children and families from Franklin and other counties every day at seven locations throughout Ohio.
+The Buckeye Ranch is currently serving thousands of children and families from Franklin and other counties every day at seven locations throughout Ohio.

 Yes!
 At one time in The Buckeye Ranch’s history, services were strictly for boys until we started offering outpatient programs to girls in the 1980s.
 Today, every program at The Buckeye Ranch, with the exception of the Residential Juvenile Sex Offender program, is offered to both males and females.
 The Juvenile Sex Offender program currently provides services for males only.